LinusDikomey/eyelang/README.md

 ## Build Instructions

-You will need LLVM 15 to build this project.
-The environment variable `LLVM_SYS_150_PREFIX` should be set to the path of your LLVM installation.
-Look at the [llvm-sys](https://crates.io/crates/llvm-sys) crate for detailed instructions on how to build llvm.
+You will need LLVM to build this project.
+Look at the [llvm-sys](https://crates.io/crates/llvm-sys) crate for detailed instructions on how to build or install llvm.

 Nightly rust will also be required.
 I will try to stay mostly up to date with the newest nightly version.

-To run a program, use `cargo +nightly run -- run example.eye`
+To run a program, use `cargo +nightly run -- run example.eye` or install the compiler with `cargo install` and use `eye run example.eye` allthough this will require the std library to be present in the same directory as the binary or the working directory (for now).